dfkaye/xyz/README.md

 ## in progress

++ [5 MAY 2014] require.resolve and self.module.require update
 + [1 MAY 2014] circular dependency detection added
 + [23 - 27 APR] VACATION :)
 + [22 APR 2014] SUCCESS! big rewrite using monadic pattern